conjurinc/apidocs/src/user.update_password.md

 ```

 This operation will also replace the user's API key with a securely
 generated random value.
-You can fetch the new API key using the
+You can fetch the new API key using the `login` method.
-Conjur CLI's `authn login` method.

 ---